 - If the child regresses (or starts to do things he or she did when younger), adults can help by being supportive, remembering that it is a common response to trauma, and not criticizing the behavior

 Adults can be most helpful if they take care of themselves and get help for their own distress, since children and adolescents may respond to adults’ feelings and reactions.
+Adults can call our PTSD hotline to seek help.

 Most children and adolescents will recover within a few weeks with such support.
 However some children may require more help.